Electrocatalysis and Electrochemical Systems are Key for a Sustainable Future

 The heavy use of nitrogen fertilizer has introduced significant reactive nitrogen (in particular nitrate) in water bodies (> 53% lost in fertilizer practice), which led to severe water pollution, such as eutrophication, hypoxia, and harmful algal blooms in estuarine and near-shore areas.
 Compared with heterogeneous catalysis, the electrochemical denitrification (nitrate reduction) process has several unique advantages, including: direct removal of nitrate to clean N2 gas (closing the nitrogen cycle) or hydroxylamine (a higher-valued chemical), no need of H2, low energy costs, readily integration with renewable wind energy, flexible and modular electrochemical reactors with low capital costs.

-We are studying the fundamental mechanisms of electrochemical reduction of nitrate (and nitrite) to dinitrogen or valuable nitrogen-containing chemicals by combining experimental and DFT computation approaches (with collaboration with Prof. Luke Roling), and based on new understanding, to explore novel electrocatalysts and electrochemical systems to close N-cycle, one of the top identified engineering challenges.
+We are studying the fundamental mechanisms of electrocatalytic reduction of nitrate (and nitrite) to dinitrogen by combining experimental and DFT computation approaches (with collaboration with Prof. Luke Roling), and based on new understanding, to engineer the composition and structure nitrate reduction catalysts to close N-cycle, one of the top identified engineering challenges.

 Sponsor: NSF-CHE 2036944

 Alkaline Hydrogen Oxidation and Evolution for Fuel Cells and Electrolyzers